Foreign trade in goods

 - persons having commodities to be delivered/acquired to/from EU Member States in tenure.

-Sample for 2018 has been formed and optimised on the basis of exemption thresholds and specific thresholds set by the CSB.
+Sample size has been formed and optimised on the basis of exemption thresholds and specific thresholds set by the CSB.
 Exemption thresholds and specific thresholds are set separately for arrived and dispatched commodities so that the data acquired by the means of INTRASTAT surveys would cover at least 93% of the imports and 97% of the exports of the total trade volume between Latvia and EU member states.

 The following classifications are applied for foreign trade data: